artpick/resume/README.md

 * [Google Map API](https://developers.google.com/maps/).
 * [amCharts](https://www.amcharts.com/).

-What are we talking here: HTML 5, CSS 3, JS Native.
+What are we talking here: HTML 5, CSS 3, JS Native, responsive static web page.

 This code was released in 2014 and nothing was updates so be indulgent ;)...